Documentation Index

 1. Click [Create].

-2. In the new model metadata creation interface, enter the model name.
+2. In the model metadata creation interface, enter a model name.

-• Begin with a letter and end with a letter or number.
+• It must start with an English letter and end with an English letter or a number.

 7. Click [Create].

-1. Select the model to be deleted and click [Delete].
+1. Select the model to delete, then click [Delete].

-2. In the model deletion popup window, enter the name of the model you want to delete and click [Delete].
+2. When the Delete Model popup appears, enter the name of the model to delete, then click [Delete].

 View model details